zamdzhiev/Qimaera/README.md

   * **`Graph.idr`**

-Definition of graphs used in `VanillaQAOA.idr` for solving the MAXCUT problem.
+Definition of graphs used in `QAOA.idr` for solving the MAXCUT problem.

   * **`VQE.idr`**